 Creator Economy 101: A Comprehensive Guide to Boost Your Income as a Content Creator

-If you upload videos to YouTube or post stories on Instagram and expect to make money from it, you’re part of the creator economy.
+If you upload videos to YouTube or post stories on Instagram and expect to make money doing that, you’re part of the creator economy.

 This burgeoning economic sector has allowed creators of digital content to monetize their work in new and unprecedented ways, and it’s shifting the power dynamics of content creation.

-Case in point: In March 2020, a young factory worker in Northern Italy lost his job during the coronavirus pandemic.
-He started making TikTok videos, parodying some of the most absurd life hack videos on the internet in hilarious fashion.
+Case in point: In March 2020, a young factory worker in Northern Italy lost his job in the first days of the coronavirus pandemic.
+He started making TikTok videos, parodying some of the most absurd “life hack” videos on the internet.

 Over on YouTube, Ryan Kaji saw a similar meteoric rise a few years ago, thanks to his toy unboxing videos.
-In 2020, the nine-year-old became the highest-earning YouTuber for the third year running, cashing in $29.5 million.
+In 2020, Ryan, then nine years old, became the highest-earning YouTuber for the third year running, cashing in $29.5 million.
 His channel can boast over 47.5 billion views.

-Kaji’s first video, which has garnered over 52 million views to date.
+Ryan Kaji’s first video, which has garnered nearly 53 million views to date.

 At the same time, platforms are vying for creators’ attention by introducing new features to help them monetize their content.